chunshen1987/iEBE/EBE-Node/ResultCollector/EbeCollector_readme.txt

 The final states of events contains dependence of particle species and various pT values.
 Since sometimes pT needs to be compared it is better to use interger values so each pT will be associated to a corresponding "pT_id" value, and similarly each particle is associated to a particle identification number (pid), and these two correspondence are recorded in the next two tables.

-5) Table "pT_id_list".
+5) Table "pT_id_lookup".
 This table records the correspondence between "pT_id" the real "pT" value, so in other tables the presense of "pT" will be replaced by "pT_id".
 -- pT_id (integer)
 -- pT (real)

-6) Table "pid_list".
+6) Table "pid_lookup".
 This table assoicate each particle to a unique number "pid", which is used to identify particle species in other tables.
 -- pid (integer)
 -- name (text)

-The rest of the tables store information regarding the final states of the events.
+The rest of the tables store information regarding the final states of the events, where the harmonic order is denoted as "n".

 7) Table "inte_vn".
 -- event_id (interger primary key)
 -- pid (integer).
 This is the particle index value.
--- order (integer)
+-- n (integer)
 -- vn_real (real)
 -- vn_imag (real)